liferay/liferay-docs/discover/portal/articles/100-web-experience-management/03-creating-web-content/02-designing-uniform-content/01-creating-structured-content/02-configuring-structure-fields.markdown

 appear in the form as defaults for those fields.

 **Tip:** Each field can have a small help icon, with a tooltip attached that displays helpful information.
-If you would like to provide text for the tooltip you may enter it here.
+If you want to provide text for the tooltip, you may enter it here.

 **Indexable:** Select *Yes* to permit your field to be indexed for search.

 **Localizable:** Select *Yes* to permit localization for this field.

 **Repeatable:** Select *Yes* to make your field repeatable.
-Your users can then add as many copies of this field as they like.
+Users can then add as many copies of this field as they need.
 For example, if you're creating a structure for articles, you might want a repeatable Author field in case you have multiple authors for a particular article.

 **Multiple:** Select *Yes* to enable a multi-selection list (only available for the Select field).

 **Options:** Changes the options available for selection.
-You're able to add and remove options as well as edit each individual option's display name and value (only available for Radio and Select fields).
+You can add and remove options as well as edit each individual option's display name and value (only available for Radio and Select fields).

 **Style:** Changes the line separator's style (only available for Separator).